gofynd/fdk-client-python/documentation/platform/CART.md

 ### getItemCount
-Get the item count in a cart.
+Count items in the customer's cart